JohnCale47/YouTube-Channel-Video-Link-Extractor/README.md

  - and **SAVE!**
 ## Running `extractor.py`
  - Well..
 Just do `python extractor.py` and Copy all the Video IDs
- - Use [browserling.com/tools/prefix-suffix-lines](https://www.browserling.com/tools/prefix-suffix-lines) to add Prefix to the Video IDs
+ - Use [browserling.com/tools/prefix-suffix-lines](https://www.browserling.com/tools/prefix-suffix-lines) to add Prefix to the Video IDs [make sure to remove the `"` and `,` s from Video IDs
  - Prefix String: `https://www.youtube.com/watch?v=` and done there is your Links..

 Bei bei and Umma 😘